Here, I am describing an electric power and its types which are useful everywhere in electrical technology. When we study, the first arises

 It is expressed in Watt (W) or Kilowatt (kW) or Megawatt (MW).

 - It does not change its direction.

 - Power flows always from sources to load.

-The Power taken by the reactance (capacitive & inductive) in the circuit is called Reactive Power.
+The reactive power has taken by reactance (capacitive & inductive) load in the electrical circuit

 Properties for Reactive Power :

 - It has a positive and negative peak.

 - It is not used for useful work.
 Because Power merely absorbed and returned in load.

 Apparent Power (S)